tommy-mitchell/type-fest/readme.md

 ## API

-Click the type source for complete docs.
+Click the type name for complete docs.

 ### Type Categories